Zagyarakushi/CHS/README.md

 ## Server setup

 You will need python for the scripts which is installed by default on almost all Linux distributions.
-Then you will Motion.
+Then you need to install Motion.

-Install Motion on Debian, Ubuntu or Raspbian:
+#### Install Motion on Debian, Ubuntu or Raspbian
 ```bash
 apt install motion
 ```

-Void Linux
+#### Void Linux
 ```bash
 xbps-install -S motion
 ```

-Clone the repository:
+#### Clone the repository
 ```bash
 git clone https://gitlab.com/zagyarakushi/chs
 ```